Skip Global navigation and goto content

 Florida Department of Health in St. Johns County Environmental Public Health Program

-• Infection is rare, yet it can be a serious disease caused by bacteria commonly found in warm, brackish and salt water, and in shellfish during the summer months.
+Vibrio vulnificus is a bacterium that normally lives in warm seawater and is part of a group of vibrios that are called “halophilic” because they require salt.
+Infection is rare, yet it can be a serious disease caused by bacteria commonly found in warm, brackish and salt water, and in shellfish during the summer months.

-HOW CAN I GET IT?
+• HOW CAN I GET IT?

 • Eating raw or undercooked shellfish, particularly oysters.

-• Exposing open wounds, cuts or scratches of the skin to brackish and salt water.
+• Exposing open wounds, cuts, or scratches of the skin to brackish and salt water.

 • People with weakened immune systems, particularly those with chronic liver disease.